-Figure 7.3 The contextual continuum of differing cultures
+Figure 6.3 The contextual continuum of differing cultures

-Source: Usunier, J.-C., 2000, International Marketing, Pearson Education Limited surrounding the message.
+Source: Usunier, J.-C., 2000, International Marketing.
+Reprinted by permission of Pearson Education Limited.

+High-context cultures Use more elements surrounding the message.
 The cultural context in where the message is communicated has a lot to say.
 High degree of complexity in communication.